MatiasOS/writings/xoor/this.md

 ### Bind

 The `.bind` function is a little bit different than the first two.
-It creates a new function that will call the original one with `this` bound to whatever was passed as parameter.
+It creates a new function, that will call the original one, but with `this` bound to whatever was passed as parameter.

 ```javascript
 function WhatIAm() {